 The Nominating & Governance Committee, in consultation with the President, shall nominate members of the Association to serve as Directors in accordance with procedures adopted by the Board.

-The positions for which the Nominating & Governance Committee must put forth a slate of candidates include: (i) the Officers (see Article V); (ii) the Directors (see Article IV); and (iii) the Association Trustees
+The positions for which the Nominating & Governance Committee must put forth a slate of candidates include: (i) the Officers (see Article V); (ii) the Directors (see Article IV); and the Association Trustees (see Article XI).

 The Nominating & Governance Committee shall identify members to fill all positions where the term of a sitting Director will expire.
 No nominee may be put forth for election by the membership of the Association without that nominee’s prior consent.